wonderful1/PALM-Seq-cfRNA/README.md

 	6. STAR

 Install :
-	Simply download it and unzip it
+	Simply download it and unzip
-	Go to the Bin,and runing the perl scripts
+	runing the perl scripts in bin/

 ## Description